-Using sector-based investment strategies can help you align and adjust your portfolios based on macroeconomic or thematic trends, like clean energy and declining interest rates, shifts in stock fundamentals, or technical indicators, like momentum.
+Using sector-based investment strategies can help you align and adjust your portfolios based on macroeconomic or thematic trends, like clean energy and declining interest rates, changing stock fundamentals, or shifts in technical indicators, like momentum.

 When you’re ready to implement a sector strategy, you can consider carving out a portion of your US equity exposure for sectors.
 Then, choose your sectors based on these types of analysis:

 Analyze business cycles to rotate towards sectors that could potentially benefit more from the current economic phase.